python-validators/validators/README.rst

 Development
 -----------

-To install the package for development use `make install`, to run tests use :bash:`make test` and finally to run check linting run :bash:`make lint`.
+To install the package for development use the following commands,

 .. code-block:: bash